alexhaydock/alexhaydock.github.io/_pages/about.md

 news: true
 social: true
 ---
 Hi, I’m Alex.

-I am an information security and Privacy Enhancing Technologies (PET) consultant with a particular interest in user privacy and data protection.

-I consult directly with businesses and individuals looking to put together materials explaining complex information security concepts in an accessible manner, and also with non-profits and civil society groups who are interested in technology public policy.

-Most of my work involves taking complex technical topics and transforming them to meet the needs of specific audiences.

-So if you need someone who is able to take complex privacy and security concepts and transform them for your specific audience, then please [get in contact](/contact)!

-I also [sometimes speak at events](/events) and meetups for people interested in digital security and privacy.
+I currently work as a Security, Orchestration, Automation & Response (SOAR) engineer.

+Previously I provided (via this site) consulting services for security, data protection and privacy-enhancing technologies.
+I'm not currently looking for new clients at the moment.

+These days, I spend most of my day working with [Splunk](https://www.splunk.com/), [Ansible](https://www.ansible.com/), and a whole lot of containerisation / virtualisation technologies to make security monitoring a reality.

-For my open source and tech work, I am active on both [GitLab](https://gitlab.com/alexhaydock) and [GitHub](https://github.com/alexhaydock).
+I am sometimes active on both [GitLab](https://gitlab.com/alexhaydock) and [GitHub](https://github.com/alexhaydock).